 The depositor will acquire any additional trust student loans from one or both of the sellers under additional purchase agreements and will sell them to the trust from time to time during the supplemental purchase period or funding period, as applicable, provided there are sufficient funds on deposit in the supplemental purchase account or pre-funding account, as applicable.

-The Bank of New York Trust Company, N.A., as interim eligible lender trustee, will hold legal title to the student loans for the depositor under an interim trust agreement.
+Chase Bank USA, National Association, as interim eligible lender trustee, will hold legal title to the student loans for the depositor under an interim trust agreement.

 Its Assets

 The assets of the trust will include: